 - Read the seller’s description of the item.
 If a seller says something is “refurbished,” “vintage,” “used,” “as is,” or “close-out,” it probably isn’t in top condition.

-- If a seller lists an expensive item for a very low price, it might be counterfeit.
+- If a seller lists an expensive item for a very low price, it might be fake.

 Use safer payment methods

-Buy from a seller or site that accepts safer payment methods like credit cards, which have legal protections if something goes wrong, or a secure online payment system that protects buyers in case there is a problem.
+Buy from a seller or site that accepts safer payment methods like credit cards, which have legal protections if something goes wrong with the transaction or delivery, or a secure online payment system that protects buyers in case there is a problem.

 - Scammers often ask you to pay in ways that make it tough to get your money back.